Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

           by Azure KeyVault.

 ### Management: `management`
-* (optional) The `management` property defines the required members for accessing Azure Resources (ARM) with Azure Active Directory credentials.
-This is required with `fs` filesystem actions and pools that need to be created with a `virtual_network` specification.
+* (required depending upon context) The `management` property defines the required members for accessing Azure Resources (ARM) with Azure Active Directory credentials.
+This is required if using `aad`.
+For example, it would be required with `fs` filesystem actions, `monitor` actions, and pools that need to be created with ARM resources such as custom images, virtual networks, or public IPs.
     * (required) `subscription_id` is the subscription id to interact with.
-    * (required) `aad` AAD authentication parameters for ARM.
+    * (required if not specified globally) `aad` AAD authentication parameters for ARM.

 ### KeyVault: `keyvault`
 Please see the